tanifgit/smart-day-hands-on/README.md

 ![FHIR Server Deployment - review](/images/fhir-server-create-deployment4-review.png)

-As mentioned this will take several minutes (typicaly could be 15 minutes or even a little more) You will see your deployment in the list of deployments, with a status of CREATING
+As mentioned this will take several minutes (typically could be 15 minutes or even a little more) You will see your deployment in the list of deployments, with a status of CREATING

 ### Creation Process: